Quick links

 Research and Interests

 My research focuses broadly on well-being with two main streams—nature and meaning in life.
-With regard to nature, a primary focus of my work is the development and validation of practical interventions to enhance well-being and an emotional and psychological sense of connection with nature through noticing and engaging with everyday nature close to home.
-I am also interested in the emerging issue of eco-anxiety.
-With regard to meaning in life, I examine forecasting meaning and pathways that lead to greater meaning in life, particularly among university students.
-Of course, these two research streams also overlap.
-I collaborate with colleagues from around the globe.
+Collaborating with colleagues and students from around the globe, I am working on a number of well-being-based research endeavours.
+The primary focus of my work is the development and validation of practical interventions to enhance well-being through noticing and engaging with everyday nature close to home.
+Additionally, I am studying the emerging issue of eco-anxiety.
+Within the meaning stream of my research, I examine pathways that lead to greater meaning in life – including embarking on a new line of research examining how play adds meaning to life for adults.
+I support open-science research practices, open-source textbooks and teaching practices, and open-source software.
 I am an Editor of the International Journal of Wellbeing, Science Chair of the Spirituality & Meaning Division of the International Positive Psychology Association, an invited academic with the Global Wellbeing Initiative, and a co-developer of the free online course on Nature Connectedness out of the University of Derby.
+My friends, students, and colleagues know me as “H!A!”, reflecting my enthusiasm and passion about my research and teaching.

 Courses Taught